 - Check whether a normal duster can raise the text written over the whiteboard.

-- Check whether the whiteboard is Glassy type, which means the shadow of your should not appear when you are writing something on the board
+- Check whether the whiteboard is Glassy type, meaning the shadow should not appear when writing something on the board.

 Test Case For Marker